 New York State’s Tuition Assistance Program (TAP) provides grants to students to assist them in paying tuition.
 The TAP program is administered by the NY State Higher Education Services Corporation (HESC).

 The first step in the TAP application process is the completion of the FAFSA.
 When you get to the FAFSA on the Web Confirmation Page, there will be a link for New York State residents to complete an application for TAP.
-If you are not using the Internet to apply for financial aid you will be mailed a TAP application several weeks after the FAFSA has been processed.
 You must submit a FAFSA and TAP application before June 30, 2018 for the 2017-2018 academic year.

 Residence and Citizenship